 The preparation of these financial statements in conformity with IFRS requires management to make judgments and estimates that affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of income and expenses during the reporting years.
 Actual results may differ from those estimates.
 Estimates and judgments are continually evaluated and are made based on historical experience and other factors, including expectations of future events that are reasonable under the circumstances.
 The credit union's results and operations have been and will continue to be impacted by the COVID-19 pandemic and related uncertain macroeconomic environment.
-The breadth and depth of these events and how long they will continue have introduced additional uncertainty around estimates, including a higher degree of uncertainty in determining reasonable and supportable forwardlooking information and assessing significant increase in credit risk used in measuring expected credit loss ("ECL").
+The breadth and depth of these events and how long they will continue have introduced additional uncertainty around estimates, including a higher degree of uncertainty in determining reasonable and supportable forward-looking information and assessing significant increase in credit risk used in measuring expected credit loss ("ECL").

-Notes to the Financial Statements

-December 31, 2020

-[in thousands of dollars except as noted or per share]
+December 31, 2021 [in thousands of dollars except as noted or per share]